Leftover Lamb Pasta

-I admit, not everybody will have eaten lamb today, Easter has come very early this year and many ewes are still lambing which means it is still relatively expensive to buy.
+I admit, not everybody will have eaten lamb today; lamb is relatively expensive to bu!.
 I’d bet though that if you did buy lamb for your Easter Sunday roast, you really don’t want to throw away any of that precious meat.
 This leftover lamb pasta recipe is especially designed for the itty bitty pieces that don’t come away easily when carving.
 They are perfect shredded into the sauce, browned until caramelised and cling to the pasta in nutty morsels.

 I’ll keep this short and sweet.
 The recipe serves a family of 2 adults and 3 children generously.
 Whatever leftover vegetables you have from the Sunday roast are great recycled in this leftover lamb pasta dish.
 It is quick to prepare and is very frugal as you’re using up leftover meat from the day before.
 Don’t be limited to use just using lamb in this pasta dish though, consider using up any leftover meat you might have from a roast such as ham, beef, chicken or turkey!